acoshirabbit/acoshirabbit.github.io/README.md

 ### Discover Acoshi Rabbit And Stellar
 Stellar is a blockchain network that enables low-cost, fast and secure transactions, and it is the blockchain network on which the Acoshi Rabbit token is deployed. $ARBT token is a cryptocurrency that will last for as long as Stellar blockchain network exists.
 With Stellar's reliable and efficient infrastructure, $ARBT token aims to bring wealth creation opportunities to poor players in the cryptoverse.
 ### About Acoshi Rabbit
 Acoshi Rabbit (ARBT) is a meme-inspired cryptocurrency that has learnt a few tricks from the memes father Dogecoin.
 Deployed on the Stellar network to facilitate super fast, low-cost and secured peer-to-peer transactions.
-With focus on bringing wealth creation opportunities to its community; $ARBT token appeals to both poor, small and big players in the cryptoverse as it promotes a more profitable environment for approach to cryptocurrency.
+Hyper-focused on enriching both the poor, small and big players in its community to promote a more profitable cryptoverse.
 ### Trade And Store $ARBT On
 #### StellarTerm
 StellarTerm is a user-friendly decentralized exchange that allows individuals to trade digital assets on the Stellar network.